DMCA Policy

 - We respect intellectual property and copyright holders

-- We respond to valid DMCA notices within 24-48 hours
+- We respond to valid DMCA notices within 24 to 48 hours

-- We don't permanently store or host media files
+- We don't store, host, or index any media files

 Our Commitment to Copyright